 - Enable the Internet connection

 - Go to the Device Manager > update your NVIDIA driver.
 Get the latest driver modified by Microsoft, the driver file details should say UGLY Version 2.1 Build_223.
 Users report that the Windows 10 drivers downloaded from Nvidia’s website often cause BSoD issues.
-We also recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.
+We also recommend a driver updater tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.

 - Create a new restore point